Getting Started/Installation

 Installation instructions

-6. Export WONDERFUL_TOOLCHAIN to point to /opt/wonderful (f.e. export WONDERFUL_TOOLCHAIN=/opt/wonderful).
+/opt/wonderful/binto PATH (f.e.export PATH=/opt/wonderful/bin:$PATH). - Export WONDERFUL_TOOLCHAIN to point to

 For further installation instructions, refer to the specific target(s) you'd like to work with.